bruceminanga/Eld-trip-planner/README.md

-# ELD Compliant Trip Planner
+# 🚚 ELD Compliant Trip Planner

-A full-stack web application built with Django and React that helps truck drivers plan routes while considering Hours of Service (HOS) regulations and generates predicted Electronic Logging Device (ELD) log sheets.
+A full-stack web application built with Django and React that helps truck drivers plan routes while maintaining Hours of Service (HOS) compliance and automatically generates Electronic Logging Device (ELD) logs.

 ## Demo

-First, click this link to access backend: https://eld-trip-planner-0e76.onrender.com/api/trips/ Then click this for frontend: https://frontend-nine-sepia-71.vercel.app
+First, click this link to view the backend: https://eld-trip-planner-0e76.onrender.com/api/trips/ Then click this for frontend view: https://frontend-nine-sepia-71.vercel.app.
+Please go in that order(by clicking backend link, then frontend link)

 ---